astzweig/docker-wildduck/README.md

   without extension.
 They will be moved into one of the system paths.
 - There is exactly one 'entrypoint.sh' script, that is the default command of the container.
+- The container needs three components to run (Wildduck, Haraka and ZoneMTA).
+Each of those components has to be installed first, to be configured in a second step and to be started in a third step.
+We write one component script for each one of those components containing a functions for two of the steps above: a configure_{service} function and a start_{service} function.
+To make use of Docker image layer caching we implement the install step of each component in a single BUILD script.

 # Roadmap
 * Provide a docker container with the pre-installed services as done by